 After providing for family and friends, remembering the Trust in your Will is a wonderful way of supporting our work and your gift is exempt from Inheritance Tax.

-If you have remembered the Trust in your Will and you would like to let us know, you can do so by contacting Karen Walker on 0333 323 4591.
+We are so grateful if you have remembered the Trust in your Will.
+This makes a big difference to our work, support and information for the MSA community, thank you so much!
+If would like to let us know that you have left a gift for us, please contact Karen Walker on 0333 323 4591.

 “The MSA Trust supported Sue and myself throughout our journey with MSA.
 I chose to leave a gift in my Will to remember Sue and ensure that the Trust can continue to support other people affected by this cruel illness; improve our understanding of MSA and its causes; and, ultimately find a cure so others don’t have to suffer.”